Sairyss/system-design-patterns/README.md

 One of the ways to solve this is to have a periodic job that queries the database every X minutes and retries indexing data that was not indexed.

-You can see this implemented in code in this repo: [Fullstack application example](https://github.com/Sairyss/full-stack-application-example/tree/master/apps/api/src/app/modules) - check out a movie and indexer services.
-Movie is saved as `indexed: false` by default and indexer service has a `@Interval()` decorator meaning that it is executed periodically to make sure that if something failed during indexing it will be retried later (meaning it is eventually consistent).

 One important detail: when retrying make sure your consumers are idempotent.

 ### Idempotent consumer